arguiot/Neuron/docs/_includes/index.md

 > Of course, these libraries are much more complex and versatile than Neuron.
 Neuron isn't replacing these libraries if you need to build your own graph, but if you're doing so, you probably already know this.

+Neuron's model can be used and converted for **every** devices you plan to support for your next greatest project.
+Neuron will even expose the raw TensorFlow graph is you want to tune it a bit (only for advanced users).

 ## Demo

 Simple trainer: